xXNbKXx/atlassian-bitbucket-server-integration-plugin/readme.md

 [![Build Status](https://ci.jenkins.io/job/Plugins/job/atlassian-bitbucket-server-integration-plugin/job/master/badge/icon)](https://ci.jenkins.io/job/Plugins/job/atlassian-bitbucket-server-integration-plugin/job/master/)

 ---
 We're collecting feedback at [issues.jenkins-ci.org](https://issues.jenkins-ci.org/browse/JENKINS-59578?jql=project%20%3D%20JENKINS%20AND%20component%20%3D%20atlassian-bitbucket-server-integration-plugin).
-Head there to see what issues have already been created, or create a new issue using the component _atlassian-bitbucket-server-integration-plugin_.
+Head there to see what issues have been created, or create a new issue using the component _atlassian-bitbucket-server-integration-plugin_.

 ---

 The Bitbucket Server integration plugin is the easiest way to connect [Jenkins](http://jenkins.io/) to [Bitbucket Server](https://www.atlassian.com/software/bitbucket/enterprise/data-center).
 With a few simple steps you can configure it to:
-- Automatically create webhooks in Bitbucket to trigger Jenkins builds
+- Automatically create webhooks in Bitbucket to trigger builds.
-- Allow Jenkins to clone/fetch from Bitbucket to run the builds
+- Allow Jenkins to clone/fetch from Bitbucket to run the builds.
+- Display detailed builds information in Bitbucket, such as test summaries and durations.
+- Link directly from Bitbucket to the logs for each build.

-It streamlines this entire process, removing the need for multiple plugins to achieve the same workflow.
+The plugin streamlines the entire configuration process, and removes the need for multiple plugins to achieve the same workflow.

+## Plugin features

+- Support for Jenkins Pipeline, Multibranch Pipeline, and Freestyle projects.
+- Secure credential management in Jenkins for cloning from Bitbucket Server.
-The plugin enables this in two ways.
-It adds a Bitbucket Server Source Code Manager (SCM) to Jenkins, making it easy to set up a connection to a Bitbucket Server repository when setting up a Jenkins job.
-It also adds a build trigger to Jenkins that automatically creates a webhook against Bitbucket Server that triggers the Jenkins job on relevant pushes.
+- Adds a Bitbucket Server Source Code Manager (SCM) to Jenkins, making it easy to create a connection to a Bitbucket repository when setting up a job.
+- Automatic webhook creation in a Bitbucket Server repo when a Jenkins job is saved.
+- Quick selection of Bitbucket Server projects and repos for a Jenkins job through a dropdown.
+- The ability to automatically send build statuses to Bitbucket Server.
+- Cloning from Bitbucket Server Smart Mirrors with no need to modify the clone URL.

 ## Requirements

-- Bitbucket Server 5.5 and above
-- Jenkins 2.190.1 and above

-## Plugin features

-- Support for Jenkins Pipeline, Multibranch Pipeline, and Freestyle projects
+- Jenkins 2.190.1+
-- Secure credential management in Jenkins for cloning from Bitbucket Server
-- Automatic webhook creation in a Bitbucket Server repo when a Jenkins job is saved
-- Quick selection of Bitbucket Server projects and repos for a Jenkins job through a dropdown
-- The ability to automatically send build statuses to Bitbucket Server
-- Cloning from Bitbucket Server Smart Mirrors with no need to modify the clone URL
+- Bitbucket Server 7.4+

+Note: Bitbucket Server 5.6 to 7.3 are supported, but they aren't recommended as creating an Application Link with one of these versions doesn't provide any additional functionality.

 ---

-## Using the plugin
+## Configure the plugin

+To configure the plugin:
+1. Add Bitbucket Server instance details.
+2. Create an Application Link.

-### Adding Bitbucket Server instance details
+### Add Bitbucket Server instance details

 Bitbucket Server instances are added and configured at the system level.
 Once they’re added users can select them from the SCM when creating a Jenkins job.
 You must add at least one Bitbucket Server instance to Jenkins.